DevExpress/devextreme-documentation/concepts/05 UI Components/Tooltip/05 Show and Hide the Tooltip/01 User Interaction.md

 To specify when the **Tooltip** should be shown and hidden, set the [showEvent](/api-reference/10%20UI%20Widgets/dxPopover/1%20Configuration/showEvent '/Documentation/ApiReference/UI_Components/dxTooltip/Configuration/showEvent/') and [hideEvent](/api-reference/10%20UI%20Widgets/dxPopover/1%20Configuration/hideEvent '/Documentation/ApiReference/UI_Components/dxTooltip/Configuration/hideEvent/') options.
-These options can accept several events at once as well as an object.
+These properties can accept several events at once as well as an object.

 ---
 ##### jQuery